adrazen/cs140e-final-project/labs/12-vm/README.md

 #### Introduction

+When a program accesses memory, it does not know or care where the physical memory backing the address is stored.
+Instead, it relies on the operating system and the hardware to work together to locate the right physical address and thus provide access to the data it wants.
+This mapping from physical address to virtual addresses is the focus of this lab.

 In this lab, we will implement the necessary infrastructure for a Memory Managment Unit (MMU).
 A MMU has _two_ important functions:
    1. Translating virtual addresses to physical addresses